 These AICs took the names of Zionist in Southern Africa, Aladura in West Africa, and Roho movements in Kenya.
 When independence dawned in 1960, Christianity below the Sahara was no longer merely a European import.
 Christianity in Africa now included many churches with an African understanding of Christianity and African ways of worship.

 Many of the newly elected presidents of independent African nations had graduated from missionary schools and were affiliated with specific Christian denominations.
 But in spite of these connections, many ruled in a way that promoted themselves as saviours of their countries.

 Many new nations took control of missionary schools, hospitals, and social agencies in the 1960s.
 Then in the 1970s and 1980s, they staggered under the weight of the obligations they had taken on.
 In many cases, African governments that were once critical of the church asked churches for help in education, medicine, and nation-building.
 For instance, Ghana’s first president, Kwame Nkrumah, a product of missionary education, described his movement of political independence as an alternative to Christianity.
-He summarized his thinking by saying, “Seek first the political kingdom, and all things will be added unto you.”
+He summarised his thinking by saying the following.
+“Seek first the political kingdom, and all things will be added unto you”.
 But his regime disintegrated in a coup in 1966.
 Similar upheavals happened to several other African nations.
 Coup leaders eventually gave way to multiparty politics.
 By the early 1990s, new nations had a new desire to work with the church.

 Today, most Christians in Africa have been touched in some way by Pentecostal methods and teaching